WestDRI/wgpages/content/julia/julia-06-distributed2.md

 This will produce the single time for the entire parallel loop (19.03s in my case).

 > ## Exercise 8
-> Repeat on two full Cassiopeia nodes (4 CPU cores).
+> Repeat on two full Uu nodes (4 CPU cores).
 Did your timing change?

 I tested this code (`parallelFor.jl`) on Cedar with v1.5.2: